Here's my Cast Iron Brussels Sprouts recipe. Crispy, sweet Brussels sprouts sautéed in a cast iron pan make a great weeknight vegetable side dish.

 Instructions

-- Preheat the pan: Preheat the skillet - for a cast iron skillet, preheat over medium-low heat for five minutes, then swirl in the oil.
-For any other type of skillet, preheat over medium with the oil in the pan, until the oil is shimmering.
+- Preheat the pan: Preheat a cast iron skillet over medium-low heat for at least five minutes, then swirl in the oil.
+(For any other type of skillet, preheat over medium heat with the oil in the pan until the oil is shimmering, about 3 minutes).

-- Cook the sprouts: Add the Brussels sprouts and sprinkle with the salt and pepper.
-Sauté the sprouts, stirring and flipping often.
-The sprouts are done when they are browned and crisp on the edges and the white center turns a light tan and looks softened, about 10 minutes.
+- Cook the sprouts: Add the Brussels sprouts to the pan, gently toss to coat with the oil, and then sprinkle with the salt and pepper.
+Sauté the sprouts, stirring and flipping often, until the white center of the sprout softens and turns a light tan color, and the sprouts start to brown and crisp a bit on the edges.
+This should take about 10 minutes.

-- Add vinegar and serve: Drizzle with the balsamic vinegar, toss to coat the sprouts evenly, and then scrape the sprouts into a serving bowl.
+- Add vinegar and serve: Drizzle the balsamic vinegar over the sprouts.
+Scrape the sprouts into a bowl, serve, and enjoy!

 - Prep Time: 5 minutes